GregTrevellick/Azure-DevOps-Agile-Manifesto-Widget/README.md

 # Privacy Policy For Agile Manifesto Widget

 ## TLDR
-This extension does not collect ANY data about you or your organisation.
+This extension does not collect any data about you or your organisation.
 Period.
-End of.

 ## Legal